 Large cruise ships are starting to make concessions to adults:

-- Freedom of the Seas and several other newer Royal Caribbean ships dedicate one of its outdoor pools to adults only -- and the bar is just steps away
+- Freedom of the Seas and several other newer Royal Caribbean ships dedicate one of their outdoor pools to adults only -- and the bar is just steps away.

 "Safe" Months to Travel

 Many hoteliers say the best times to travel are what they call the "romance months" of May and September when kids are in school and couples season, which begins after Labor Day and ends before Thanksgiving.
-We've found October and early June relatively childfree times to travel as well.
-Also, immediately before a major holiday, such as the first two weeks in November or in February before spring break is a safe bet.
+October and early June are relatively child-free times to travel, and immediately before a major holiday, such as the first two weeks in November or in February before spring break, is also a safe bet.

-The term "family-friendly" is a red flag for me and should be for others who'd rather not vacation among children.
+The term "family-friendly" should be a red flag for those who'd rather not vacation among children.
 If you book such a resort, expect children to be seen and heard throughout your stay.

 What You Can Do

-Now if Disney would only make one day a month for adults on vacation without children, we'd be delighted.
+Now if only Disney would make one day each month exclusive to adults on vacation without children, we'd be delighted.